- Do I have the right to have my “smart” meter changed for an analog meter?

 Q: Do I have the right to have my “smart” meter changed for an analog meter?

 Stop Smart Meters! asserts that you have the basic legal right to safety and health in your home.
 Read about the opt out now in place for PG&E customers (Feb 2012.)
 PG&E and other utilities claim that only they can change your meter.
-Nonetheless, for PG&E customers, the change back to an analog may be scheduled for months away, and for someone adversely affected by their smart meter, this may be too late.
-For ratepayers in other states, where there is no option to refuse, they may have no other recourse than to effect this change themselves.
+Nonetheless, for PG&E customers, the change back to an analog may be scheduled for months away, and for someone adversely affected by their smart meter, this may be unacceptable.
+For ratepayers in states and countries without “opt outs”, where (officially) there is no option to refuse, they may have no other recourse than to effect this change themselves.
+For a guide to North American smart meter opt out policies, click here.

 Basically, there is the law and then there is utility company policy.
 The law states that if someone or something is on your property (whether you rent or own) and you don’t want them (or it) there, you have a right to get that person-or that device- off your property.
 The utility’s easement typically only covers maintenance and access to read your meter, NOT installation of a communications device on the side of your home.
 The utility messed up when it failed to ask permission, and now they are suffering a predictable backlash against their arrogant policy of “implied consent.”
 The utility is NOT the government (despite what they may think)- they are a private party bound by local, state, and federal law.
 They can respond to you refusing access for smart meter installation or having your meter swapped out in several ways.
 They may threaten you with jail, service disconnection, or fines, but they are bluffing!
 They cannot have you arrested unless they can prove you were trying to defraud them by tampering.
 They cannot disconnect the service of a paying customer according to state utilities code.
 They can only charge you more if your state PUC allows them to do so, and this is typically a lengthy process.
 So ignore their threats, stand your ground, and have that analog put back in its rightful place- on the side of your home!
 Then lock it up!